Kitchen Stewardship

 Food for Thought: Lard and Tallow, Healthy Fats?

-If you asked me a year ago what “tallow” was, I probably would have given you an answer worthy of Balderdash (I ROCK out that game!).
-Like: “A build up of ear wax in the inner ear canal that results in partial hearing loss in the elderly.”
+If you asked me a decade ago what “tallow” was, I probably would have given you an answer worthy of Balderdash (I ROCK out that game!).
+Like: “A build-up of ear wax in the inner ear canal that results in partial hearing loss in the elderly.”
 Oh yeah.
 Two points for that one for sure.

 If you asked me what “lard” was, I bet I would have cringed first!
 I still cringe a little when I think about it in pie crusts…yet I might have to buy some good stuff this winter and try my hand at it!